Easter Ross

 Location of Wester Ross and Easter Ross within Scotland.

 Easter Ross (Ros an Ear) is a loosely defined area in the east of Ross, Highland, Scotland.

-The name is used in the constituency name Caithness, Sutherland and Easter Ross, which is the name of both a British House of Commons constituency and a Scottish Parliament constituency.
-The two constituencies have however different boundaries.
+The name is used in the constituency name "Caithness, Sutherland and Easter Ross", which is the name of both a British House of Commons constituency and a former Scottish Parliament constituency.
+The two constituencies have different boundaries.